The Illusion of Readiness in Health AI: Introduction

 \begin{itemize} \item \textbf{Models succeed for the wrong reasons:} On multimodal medical benchmarks~\cite{nejm_image_challenge,jama_challenge}, leading models retained most of their original accuracy even when images were removed.
 For questions that explicitly require visual input, they still guess correctly, with cues as minimal as a single familiar distractor. \item \textbf{Brittle performance:} Reordering answer choices, weakening distractors, or subtly changing the image causes large shifts in predictions, despite no change to the core medical question. \item \textbf{Fabricated reasoning:} Models trained to “think step by step”~\cite{openai_reasoning_guide} often paired confident rationales with incorrect logic producing medically sound explanations for wrong answers, or correct answers supported by fabricated reasoning. \end{itemize}

 These aren't minor technical glitches.
 They reveal fundamental problems with how we evaluate and incentivize progress in health AI.
 Current benchmarks test pattern matching, not medical understanding.
 They reward consistency on test formats rather than robustness under real medical conditions.
+Nearly all of the work with LLMs to date has not been done in the real-world of medical practice, but instead uses case scenarios, patient actors, and other simulations.
+A rare exception is an eyecare foundation model which incorporated a randomized trial in actual medical practice ~\cite{wu2025eyecare}.
+The chasm from simulation to actual practice of medicine is notable.

 Real-world medical decisions are made under uncertainty, incomplete information, and high stakes.
 If a model fails when answer choices are shuffled, how can we trust it with ambiguous symptoms or noisy imaging?
 Benchmarks don’t just evaluate models but shape how they’re trained and optimized~\cite{openai2025hallucinate}.
 When benchmarks reward test-taking shortcuts over genuine medical understanding, they create misleading signals of progress.